Two Simple Methods for Slicing a Mango!

 As its ripeness progresses, a mango's stem end will release an aroma that is slightly sweet and fragrant.

-It only takes a few days at room temperature for mangoes to ripen on their own.
+Keeping mangoes at room temperature for a few days will allow them to ripen on their own.

 If you want to speed things up a little, you can put the mango in a sealed paper bag for 2 days.